 October 25, 2016

-occupies a peculiar position in quantum theory.
-It occurs in quantum systems that consist of space-like separated parts or—more generally—in systems whose observables belong to disjoint Hilbert spaces.
-The latter is the case for instance for spin, path and energy degree of freedom in the single-neutron systems in terms of or bipartite and tripartite entanglement.
+Contextuaily occupies a peculiar position in quantum theory, it is an even more fundament property than entanglement.
+Entanglement occurs in quantum systems that consist of space-like separated parts or—more generally—in systems whose observables belong to disjoint Hilbert spaces.
+The latter is the case for instance for spin, path and energy degree of freedom in the single-neutron systems, where entanglement and Contextuaily may coexist – but contextually does nor require entanglement in general.
 Apart from Bell’s theorem, there exists a second powerful argument against the possibility of extending QM into a more complete theory, namely the Kochen–Specker (KS) theorem.
-The KS theorem sets certain constraints on classes of hidden variable theories, which try to explain the apparent randomness of quantum mechanics as a deterministic model featuring hidden states.
+The KS theorem sets certain constraints on classes of hidden variable theories, more precisely non-contextual hidden variable theories, which try to explain the apparent randomness of quantum mechanics as a deterministic model featuring hidden states.